-Below you can find important information on getting treatment for mental health concerns in the Staten Island area.
+Below you can find important information on getting treatment in the Staten Island area regarding mental health concerns.
 Please read the information below regarding the Clinical Management Consultants treatment center at Freedom From Fear.

 If you are interested in treatment, please call 718-351-1717 ext.
 22 to receive information about the fees and insurances that are accepted.

 WE WILL NOT BE HOLDING INTAKES ON TUESDAY APRIL 16th OR THURSDAY APRIL 18th.

 For those who are 18-years-old and older intakes will be done on a walk-in basis every TUESDAY from 3:00PM - 5:00 PM and every THURSDAY from 3:00PM - 5:00PM.
 Please check with your insurance company prior to coming to our office to make sure that your plan will cover your visit.
 We accept most major insurances; however; we do not accept Medicaid and Medicaid related plans.